-- Master of Science in Pharmacology and Neuroscience - Doctor of Philosophy in Pharmacology and Neuroscience
+- · Master of Science in Pharmacology and Neuroscience - Doctor of Philosophy in Pharmacology and Neuroscience

 The objective is to prepare students for careers in research and teaching.
 The faculty of the program seeks to foster a creative and productive research atmosphere, to provide encouragement and positive challenge, and to equip students with the intellectual tools they will need to be effective teachers and investigators.
-Specialized research training is available in the areas of biochemical pharmacology, circadian pharmacology, autonomic pharmacology, cardiovascular pharmacology, neuropharmacology, and molecular pharmacology.
+Specialized research training is available in the areas of aging, biochemical and behavioral pharmacology, circadian pharmacology, neuropharmacology, and molecular pharmacology.
+In addition, the department houses the South Plains Alcohol and Addiction Research Center (SPAARC), a team of graduate faculty and other investigators with research interests focused on all aspects of drug use.